How to email a word document using C#, VB.NET

 document.Open("Template.docx", FormatType.Docx)

-'Save the HTML file as string
+'Saves the HTML file as a string

 Dim docStream As MemoryStream = New MemoryStream